Thaleia18/A-guide-to-creating-attractive-and-interactive-data-visualizations...-even-for-NLP/README.md

 In this post, you will learn how to:
 - Use Altair to make a plot where you interact with the mouse to select data points, retrieve information of these points, and zoom in regions of the graph.
 - Implement ipywidgets to make interactive pie charts, clean text data, and word clouds in one line.

+## Note: The notebook is too heavy and it doesnt display well in github.
+Download the repository and run it to see the viz in your computer.
+Or check the gifs in this link https://medium.com/@thalia181189/want-to-create-fully-interactive-plots-with-python-d54ab28760d9 to have a better idea of how the plots look.